What Is Osteoporosis?

-- Teriparatide and abaloparatide are newer agents being used to treat osteoporosis.
+- Teriparatide and abaloparatide are agents being used to treat osteoporosis.
 They are once-a-day shots under the skin.
 They are known to build bone, hence their classification as anabolic agents.
 However, you can lose bone very quickly upon completion of therapy.
-Treatment with these agents is limited to a total of two years by the FDA.
+Treatment is generally given for up to 2 years for these agents.
 After stopping an anabolic agent, an anti-resorptive agent will need to be started immediately.
 If you qualify for treatment, you or a family member will need to learn how to administer these shots at home.

 - Calcitonin to slow down excessive bone activity and reduces fracture risk in the spine.
 It can also reduce pain from acute spinal fractures.
 Long-term use of the drug may not be recommended as evidence suggests it can lead to tumor growth.

-Some of these drugs, if used for too long, may result in atypical fractures (especially of the femur or thigh bone).
-Decay in the jaw (osteonecrosis) can be seen in <1% of patients using bisphosphonates or denosumab especially in the setting of invasive dental procedures, such as root canals and tooth extractions.
+Some of these drugs, may result in atypical fractures (especially of the femur or thigh bone) with longer term use (i.e. bisphopshonates and denosumab).
+Decay in the jaw (osteonecrosis) can be seen in <1% of patients using bisphosphonates or denosumab especially in the setting of invasive dental procedures, such as tooth extractions.
 Check with your doctor about when to discontinue these medications.